 Grahame was raised surrounded by the world of agriculture and horticultural.
-His whole family, including him, were farmers and ran most of the agricultural ventures at the Morisset Hospital (South-West of Newcastle, NSW) such as the piggery and market garden.
-Grahame then moved too Newcastle, NSW to start is family with Lynette.
-Grahame's father and Grandfather had given him a few plants over the years and also taken him to a cymbidium grower in Lake Macquarie, NSW to spend a shilling or two on back bulbs.
-Lynette's cousin Brian and his father Stan were keen orchid enthusiasts, founding the Woolgoolga Orchid Society and it was Brian and Stan that really got him hooked on the good stuff!
-The first attempt to grow orchids properly didn’t go to plan.
-The first greenhouse was built over the top of a septic valve which meant there was a lot of growth and no flowers, so after three or so long years he shipped the plants back to Brian and Stan and threw in the towel to concentrate on Budgies and Goldfish, that didn’t last too long...
+His whole family were farmers and ran mostly agricultural ventures South-West of Newcastle, NSW.
+Grahame then moved to Newcastle, NSW, to start a family with Lynette.
+Lynette's cousin Brian and his father Stan were keen orchid enthusiasts, founding the Woolgoolga Orchid Society.
+It was Brian and Stan that really got Grahame hooked on the good stuff!
+The first attempt to grow orchids didn’t go to plan.
+The first greenhouse was built over the top of a septic valve which meant there was a lot of growth and no flowers, so after three or so long years, he shipped the plants back to Brian and Stan and threw in the towel to concentrate on Budgies and Goldfish, that didn’t last too long...

-Obviously what happened next was, Grahame re-built the greenhouse and acquired a few more thousand and flowered them this time!
-In the early 2000's Grahame then joined a number of local societies, along with his grandson Callyn Farrell.
-In they 2012 founded Elermore Orchids together and then in 2015 took over Down Under Native Orchids.
-Grahame has found his calling in the laboratory and these days that’s where he catches a ‘break’ from the hard work.
+Obviously, what happened next was, Grahame re-built the greenhouse and acquired a few more thousand and flowered them this time!
+In the early 2000's Grahame then joined several local societies, along with his grandson Callyn Farrell.
+In 2012 they founded Elermore Orchids together and then in 2015 took over Down Under Native Orchids.
+Grahame has found his calling in the laboratory, and these days that’s where he catches a ‘break’ from the hard work.